wp-plugins/w4-post-list/readme.txt

 Happy using this Plugin ?
 Please Vote !!
 Your vote really makes the difference.

-= Shortcode =
-Use shortcode "postlist" to show your list inside post/page content area.
-Example: <code>[postlist 1]</code> will show the list having id "1".

 == Installation ==

 1. Upload zip to the `/wp-content/plugins/` directory